|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 |Pilot 1st Lt.
 Wallace L. Dinn, Jr., O-431949 (MIA / KIA) Corpus Christi, TX

-MIA January 5, 1943
+MIA January 5, 1943 at 4:00pm

-Built by Lockheed Aircraft Corporation (LAC) in Burbank, California.
-Delivered to the U. S. Army.
+Built by Lockheed Aircraft Corporation (LAC) in Burbank.
+Delivered to the U. S. Army Air Force (USAAF) as P-38G Lightning serial number unknown.
 Disassembled and shipped overseas to the South Pacific and reassembled.

 American Battle Monuments Commission (ABMC) - Wallace L. Dinn Jr.

 FindAGrave - 1Lt Wallace Leonard Dinn, Jr (tablets of the missing photo)

 Fortress Against The Sun (2001) by Gene Salecker pages 317-318, 440 (footnote 26 Daily Diary 26th BS Jan 5, 1943)